itcodehery/Project_Directory_2/README.md

 - **Quick favorites system**: Save frequently used files and executables for instant access
 - **Global file search**: Find exact file locations system-wide with `FINDEXACT`
 - **Direct execution**: Run selected files or favorites with simple commands

+**New Features!**
+- **List-based Autocomplete:** Get auto-complete recommendations on Directory/File names as you type!
+- **Native Shell Support:** Access your native shell (Powershell or CMD) within dir2 with a simple command `CML`.
+- **Directory/File Manip Commands**: Perform Create/Rename/Delete operations on Directories or Files without leaving dir2.

 Transform your command-line file management from traditional navigation to intuitive querying.
 Perfect for developers who think in SQL and want a more declarative approach to file system operations.